HananyTolba/MakePrediction/README.md

  -->

 MakePrediction is a package for building Gaussian process models in Python.
 It was originally created by [Hanany Tolba].

  * MakePrediction is an open source project.
 If you have relevant skills and are interested in contributing then please do contact us (hananytolba@yahoo.com).*

 Gaussian process regression (GPR):
 =====================================
-This implementation use a tensorflow pretrained model to estimate the Hyperparameters of a GPR model and then fitting the data with.
 The advantages of Gaussian processes are:

 * The prediction interpolates the observations.